NLSuarez/spanish-nl-analyzer/README.md

 # Spanish Natural Language Analyzer

 This is a freelance project for a high school Spanish teacher.
-The end goal is to create a program that parses a document, which can be .txt, .docx, or .doc(originally .pdf was included but has since been removed), and produce a list of words ordered from most frequent to least frequent.

-Other caveats desired:

-1. Group together like verbs
-    1. This will require a dictionary of verbs to accomplish(There's at least 501 with multiple conjugations).
-The program will also not be able to differentiate between verbs/nouns for similarly spelled words without significantly more work.
-2. Extract words from tables/charts/graphs if possible rather than just paragraphs for the end frequency count.

-C# and WPF is the focus of this project, but I will transition the logic to other platforms as needed.
+It is a word frequency analyzer for .txt, .docx, and .doc that will catch and organize unique words into a list organized by most frequent to least frequent as well as alphabetical order among frequency levels.
+There are options for analyzing single files, copy pasted text or analyzing folders recursively.
+There is also a menu to add filters in case you don't want the parser to catch a specific word.

+Logic wise, the program does not differentiate between Spanish and English.
+It will capture unicode and ascii words.
+Therefore, if you want to use this to analyze your own text documents that aren't Spanish, it will still work.

+### Credit to other packages that helped make this open source project possible:
+- Xceed's free package (for extracting .DocX xml)
+- NPOI.HPWF (for extracting text from .Doc)